pikacic/second-analysis-steps/02-lb-git.md

  2. An LHCb-specific workflow using a set of `lb-*` subcommands.
     This allows you to check out individual packages inside a project, and streamlines the modification of a few packages at a time.
-    This is closer to the previously used `getpack` command.

 Here, we want to focus on the second workflow.